department-of-veterans-affairs/va.gov-team/products/va-mobile-app/ux-research/personalized-homescreen/2024-02 Personalized Home Screen - evaluative research/personalized home screen - research plan.md

 * As a part of the screening process, we will have Perigean:
   * Confirm that participants are Android users.
   * Confirm that participants have download Zoom onto their mobile device (and can use it to screen share) before the research session.
-  * Confirm that participants canare willing and have room on their device to install a pre-release build of the VA mobile app on their mobile devices.
+  * Confirm that participants are willing and have room on their device to install a pre-release build of the VA mobile app on their mobile devices.
   * Confirm that participants have VA login credentials that they can use to log out of & into the app on their own (a username and password, not biometrics).

-* The study study session will consist of two parts:
-  * Pt 1 - Setup: We will have participants screenshare on Zoom and then help them to download & install the test build on their mobile device.
-Then we will confirm that they can log into the test build successfully (if they can’t do all three, we will divert to Plan B, a short series of longitudinal questionsend the session).
-  * Pt 2 - Evaluative Session: We will ask participants to share their screen with us while completing a series of tasks.

 #### Location
 Remote sessions via Zoom